rotexpro/rotexpro/README.md

 ### 📚 My Coding Journey

 My coding story began with curiosity, guided by my father, and has evolved into a thriving career as a software engineer.
-During my academic journey, I realized the power of code to solve problems and enhance lives.
+Throughout my academic journey, I have come to realize the power of code to solve problems and improve lives.
 I started as an intern backend engineer, where I honed my skills in Java, Spring, and data structures, which remain the backbone of my expertise.

-Over the years, I’ve worked on challenging projects, from senior thesis designs to enterprise-grade systems.
-This journey has been a mix of learning, exploring, and building tools that make a difference.
+Over the years, I’ve worked on challenging projects, ranging from senior thesis designs to enterprise-grade systems.
+This journey has been a mix of learning, exploration, and building tools that make a meaningful difference.

----

-### 🌱 Currently Learning
-- Advanced System Design
-- Microservices Architecture
-- Kubernetes & Docker for scalable deployments

 ---